berkaybilen/chess/README.md

 ```
 mysql -h 127.0.0.1 -P 3307 -u chessuser -p
 ```
-2. Directly run the SQL commands in the `create_user_tables.sql` file to create the tables.
+2. Directly run the SQL commands in the files to create the tables.